AdobeDocs/experience-manager-cloud-service.it-IT/help/assets/dynamic-media/video.md

  </tbody>
 </table>

-## Architettura della soluzione video Dynamic Media {#architecture-of-dynamic-media-video-solution}
+## Architecture of Dynamic Media video solution {#architecture-of-dynamic-media-video-solution}

-L’immagine seguente mostra il flusso di lavoro di authoring complessivo dei video caricati e codificati tramite DMGGateway (in modalità Dynamic Media Hybrid) e resi disponibili per l’uso pubblico.
+The following graphic shows the overall authoring workflow of videos that are uploaded and encoded by way of DMGateway (in Dynamic Media Hybrid mode) and made available for public consumption.

 ![chlimage_1-427](assets/chlimage_1-427.png)